Nvidia rolls out new chip technology for filmmakers

-(Reuters) - Nvidia Corp on Monday released a new generation of chips aimed at helping expand its business among movie makers and other graphics professionals.
+(Reuters) - Nvidia Corp (NVDA.O) on Monday released a new generation of chips aimed at helping expand its business among movie makers and other graphics professionals.

 At a gathering of graphics professionals on Monday, Nvidia rolled out its newest generation of chip technology, called Turing after the legendary British computer scientist Alan Turing.